shuklabhay/stereo-sample-gan/paper/paper.md

 ### 3.2 Feature Engineering

 To simplify the taks at hand, this work represents audio as an image of frequency bins by time steps, with each pixel's intensity representing magnitude.
 This spectrogram-like representation of audio contains almost all the information as pure waveform information with the benefit of having a lower dimensionality and potentially more effectively capruting temporal dependencies.
 Utilizing this spectrogram-like representation of audio also eliminates the need for recurrent architectures, but the semi-invertable nature of Fourier transforms introduces an avenue for potentially significant information loss.
-Each audio sample is first converted into a two channel array using a standard 44100 hz sampling rate.
+Each audio sample is first converted into a two channel array using a standard 44100 KHz sample rate.
 If necessary, single channel audio is duplicated.
 The audio sample is then normalized to a standard length and passes into a Short-time Fourier Transform (STFT).

 The STFT utilizes a window size and hop length determined by the audio sample length and constant sample rate so that each resulting data point is 256 frequency bins by 256 time frames.
 When validating processing using pure sine signals at random frequencies, audio information was preserved to the greatest extent by using a kaiser window where a beta value of 12.
 Next, to preserve higher frequency information, the STFT's resulting magnitude information is converted to a decibal scale and the range of the loudness information is scaled down to a range of -1 to 1.
 Scaling down to this interval further standardizes training audio and matches the output of the Generator, which uses a hyperbolic tangent activation.
 Both channels of the input audio are processed seperately and concatenated to create a two channel data point with each channel containing 256 frequency bins and 256 time steps, along with normalized loudness information at each frequency bin and time step.